What are the benefits of becoming a member of NOAO?

 What is the Annual Symposium?

-For almost 70 years NOAO has hosted an annual meeting that offers hours in category 1 credit towards the AMA Physician’s Recognition Award™.
+For more than 70 years NOAO has hosted an annual meeting that offers hours in category 1 credit towards the AMA Physician’s Recognition Award™.
 NOAO is accredited by the Accreditation Council for Continuing Medical Education to sponsor continuing medical education for physicians.
 The cost to attend the symposium is included in the price of membership to the New Orleans Academy of Ophthalmology.
 If you are not a member, the cost is $695.
 Early bird registration (typically ending in December) is $595.

 What sorts of topics are covered at the symposium?